Colorimeter, order code COL-BTA, $115

 1) When you press the CAL button, make sure the red LED lights flash several times.
-You may still have to wait a few seconds after they stop flashing before the absorbance goes to 0.0 or the % transmittance goes to 100.0%.
+You may still have to wait a few seconds after the red LED stops flashing before the absorbance reading is ~0.000 or the % transmittance is ~100.0%.

-2) If you calibrated with a cuvette of water and then remove this cuvette of water, it is expected that the absorbance value will no longer be 0.0 or the % transmittance may be much lower than 100.0% (even as low as 70%).
-If you put the water cuvette back in, the absorbance will return to 0.0 or the % transmittance will return to 100.0%.
+2) If you calibrated with a cuvette of water and then remove this cuvette of water, it is expected that the absorbance value will no longer be 0.000 or the % transmittance may be much lower than 100.0% (even as low as 70%).
+If you put the cuvette of water back in the Colorimeter, the absorbance will return to ~0.000 or the % transmittance will return to ~100.0%.

-3) If you switch to a new wavelength, you need to recalibrate.
+3) If you switch to a new wavelength, you need to calibrate the Colorimeter again.

-4) If your solution is very dark and you are getting irregular or erratic readings, dilute your solution.
-If you hold your solution up to a light and you can't see through it, neither can a spectrometer/colorimeter.
-Solutions should typically be fairly translucent to get accurate readings with the colorimeter.
+4) If your solution is very dark and you are getting absorbance readings greater than 2.00, then dilute your solution.
+Solutions should typically be fairly translucent to get accurate readings with the Colorimeter.

 RELATED TIL ENTRIES

 -TIL 356: How does a colorimeter compare to a spectometer?

 -TIL 1921: Do you sell replacement lids for my plastic cuvettes?

 -TIL 2539: Why don't the absorbance readings for the Colorimeter or the spectrometers have units?